JingHuaMan/pintos/README.md

 The function `schedule()`will call `next_thread_to_run()` to get the next thread from `ready_list`.

-The `ready_list` is always sorted ascendingly according to the priority of threads it containing.
+The `ready_list` is always sorted in ascending order. according to the priority of threads it containing.
 When setting a thread as `THREAD_READY`, put it to `ready_list` by function `list_insert_ordered()`; find the next thread to run at the end of `ready_list`.

 ##### Acquiring a Lock

 When a call to `lock_acquire()`, the first thing to do is the priority donation.
 Before `sema_down()`, we can judge whether a lock is held or not by checking if the `holder` is null.

-If the prioirty of the holder is smaller than that of the current thread, then update the "donated" priority of the lock and the holder.
+If the priority of the holder is smaller than that of the current thread, then update the "donated" priority of the lock and the holder.

 If the holder is also locked by other locks, then repeat the above procedures, recursively.